M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.9 revision 44 active-X
+Version 9.9 revision 45 active-X
-An optimization only from revision 43
+A fix for enum variables. now a a$=chr$(enumvar) return a string to a$ not an object, which was a fault.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com